stephenlb/webrtc-sdk/readme.md

-# WebRTC Simple Calling API + Mobile
+# WebRTC V2 Simple Calling API + Mobile

+> WebRTC SDK Upgraded!
+ES6, new camera control and 100x less JS.

 At PubNub we believe simplicity is essential for our SDK usability.
 We've taken a simplified approach to WebRTC Peer Connections by creating